lighthouse-labs/ios-prep-book/README.md

 The prep course is due 2 weeks before the bootcamp starts.
 This allows for time to give you feedback on the submitted work to make sure you are ready for Day 1.

 **Submitting Your Work:**
-As you are progressing through the course you will be required to submit various assignments.
+As you are progressing through the course you will be required to submit 4 assignments.
 Here is the list of assignments that will require submission.

 * FizzBuzz
 * Two doors